-The secretary of the Board of Trustees and the President will accumulate all disclosure statements and furnish them to the audit committee.
-The secretary and the President shall be responsible for ensuring compliance by everyone covered by this policy and report to the audit committee those individuals failing to furnish an annual statement.
+The secretary and the president will accumulate all disclosure statements and furnish them to the audit committee.
+The secretary and the president shall be responsible for ensuring compliance by everyone covered by this policy and report to the audit committee those individuals failing to furnish an annual statement.

 2. Conflict Resolution

-In all instances where the audit committee determines that a conflict of interest does exist, such conflicts, and their remedy, if not otherwise fully disclosed, shall be disclosed to the board, the applicable committee or the President, as the case may be.
-The audit committee shall report to the board at least annually in any case and also may propose for board action amendments, revisions or additions to those conflicts of interest enumerated above.
+In all instances where the audit committee determines that a conflict of interest does exist, such conflicts and their remedy, if not otherwise fully disclosed, shall be disclosed to the board, the applicable committee or the president, as the case may be.
+The audit committee shall report to the board at least annually in any case and also may propose for board action amendments, revisions or additions to those conflicts of interest enumerated earlier.

-The individual disclosure statements shall be held confidential by the board, the applicable committee, the President, the board's secretary and the audit committee.
-The statements shall be open for inspection by the public only: (a) by official action of the board upon showing of good cause; (b) with the consent of the person who submitted the data which is to be disclosed; (c) by court order; or (d) as otherwise required by Illinois or federal law or regulation.
+The individual disclosure statements shall be held confidential by the board, the applicable committee, the president, its secretary and the audit committee.
+The statements shall be open for inspection by the public only: (a) by official action of the board upon showing of good cause; (b) with the consent of the person who submitted the data that is to be disclosed; (c) by court order; or (d) as otherwise required by Illinois or federal law or regulation.

 Alcohol & Illegal Drug Abuse